m-tosch/mu/README.md

 In Docker Desktop settings under "WSL Integration" you should see the Ubuntu distro you just installed.
 Enable it then restart docker.

-In VS code, open the repository as a remote folder inside a container: "Remote-Containers: Clone Repository in Container Volume" or clone it into a running linux volume in docker.
+In VS code, clone the repository into a container: View → Command Palette... → "Remote-Containers: Clone Repository in Container Volume" or open the repository as a remote folder inside a container.
+The second option runs slower because of the constant communication with the host filesystem.

 The `.devcontainer` folder holds files that specify all additional Software required for development.
 It is automatically installed when running the container for the first time.